 During the performance period, the Network's goal was to support dialysis facilities in its service area in attaining a 3% reduction from the baseline period in hospitalizations, readmissions, and emergency department visits; for an aggregate total reduction goal of 5% from our first contract year.
 The baseline data were collected from Medicare Claims for January-December of 2020.
 The Network did not achieve the goal of a 3% reduction, in these performance areas but still noted a significant decrease in incidents of hospitalization, readmission and ED visits.
-We were able to achieve a reduction in hospitalizations from 6,311 at baseline to 5,186 at remeasurement; a reduction in readmissions from 645 at baseline to 479 at remeasurement; and a reduction in emergency department visits from 2,652 instances at baseline to 2,180 at remeasurement.
+We were able to achieve a reduction in hospitalizations from 6,311 at baseline to 5,186 at remeasurement; a reduction in readmissions from 2,652 instances at baseline to 2,180 at remeasurement.

 Based on an average admission cost of \$12,944 per instance for a Fee-for-Service (FFS) Medicare patient, the reduction in hospital admissions in the Network 2 service area equates to Medicare cost savings of \$14.5 million, with 1,125 fewer admissions during the performance period.
-The reduction of emergency department visits by 472 from baseline yielded a \$343,000 savings in Medicare costs based on an average cost of \$727 per visit ED visit)2.
+The reduction of emergency department visits by 472 from baseline yielded a \$343,000 savings in Medicare costs based on an average cost of \$727 per visit ED visit).

-2 ESRD National Coordinating Center (NCC) data as of April 2023)
+&lt;sup>2 ESRD National Coordinating Center (NCC) data as of April 2023)